Our Service to You

 When you choose to rent a home from Quay Living, we make every effort to ensure the process is as smooth and hassle-free as possible.
 We take the trouble to understand your precise requirements, and these will be matched as closely as possible with rental properties on our books.
 We will forward details of those properties for your perusal.

-- On the day of completion, we will hand over one set of keys per tenant and the tenants’ information pack, which
+On the commencement date of your tenancy, we will provide to you keys and the tenants’ information pack, which will usually include;

 - Your lease, signed by both parties;